vjcitn/BioconductorAnnotationPipeline/README.md

 # BioconductorAnnotationPipeline
-Code to build and push Bioconductor annotation packages.
+Code to build Bioconductor annotation packages.
 See the [wiki](https://github.com/Bioconductor/BioconductorAnnotationPipeline/wiki) for more details.